peter-kultan/JsonMovieAgent.bundle/README.md

 Media Structure
 ---------------
-This agent supports only movies, agent for TV Shows is in development.
+This agent supports only movies, agent for TV Shows can be found [here](https://github.com/peter-kultan/JsonTVShowsAgent.bundle).

 Movies Metadata should be presented in `Info.json` file in same directory as your movie(s).
 For Example: